mergehez/InertiaNetCore/README.md

 Some errors were fixed, and unnecessary dependencies were removed.
 The library will be maintained and updated whenever necessary.

-It is compatible with .NET 7 and .NET 8.
-As soon as .NET 9 is released, the library will be updated to support it.
+It is compatible with .NET 7, .NET 8, and .NET 9.

 Feel free to contribute to the project by creating issues or pull requests.